shivama205/DocBrain/app/worker/README.md

 This script:
 - Stops any running workers
 - Sets the necessary environment variables
+- Pre-initializes ML models in the main process
 - Starts the worker with the correct configuration

 ### Manual Configuration